Frequently Asked Questions

 How long will the procedure take?

 The surgical procedure time varies with the type of oculoplastic procedure being performed.
 Typically, most procedures last between 30 to 45 minutes.
+This does not include patient preparation time at the surgical center before and after surgery.

 Where will the procedure be performed?